alexnder394/RouteAcademyPorjects/registrationForm/README.md

 ## Description

-This project is a simple, yet secure, login system built using HTML, CSS, JavaScript, and Bootstrap.
+This project is a simple, yet secure, registration and login system built using HTML, CSS, JavaScript, and Bootstrap.
 It features user authentication via local storage and input validation.

 ## Features